GameFoundry/bsf/Documentation/Manuals/Native/User/advancedRtti.md

 };
 ~~~~~~~~~~~~~

-> Note: Banshee already provides many of such specializations, including ones for strings, vectors and maps.
+> Note: bs::f already provides many of such specializations, including ones for strings, vectors and maps.

 Each specialization must implement all three **toMemory()**, **fromMemory()** and **getDynamicSize()** methods.
 It must also provide a flag **hasDynamicSize** which determines whether or not it has dynamic size.
 Any structure whose size varies with each instance (like a string) must set this flag to true.
 You must also set it to true if the size is static but larger than 255 bytes.